July 30, 2020 4 min read

 The physical and psychological benefits of sport are long documented — and even without any research you just can step outside for a walk or a run and understand why it feels so good first-hand (hello endorphins!).
-Yet by age 14, girls drop out of sport at twice the rate of boys the same age (Women’s Sport Foundation, 2008).
-That means that many girls are missing out on the leadership and bonding, nevermind physical benefits, of participating in sport.
+Yet 62% of Canadian girls are not participating in any kind of sport.
+That’s according to Canadian Women & Sport’s The Rally Report, published in June.
+That means 62% of girls are potentially missing out on the leadership and bonding, nevermind physical benefits, of participating in sport.

 Little girl clenching her fist in a group of other girls.